-Tufts Clinical and Translational Science Institute (CTSI) is pleased to announce that the application period is now open for the 2014 Pilot Studies Program.
-Selected projects will be funded for one year, beginning July 1, 2014 and ending June 30, 2015.
-To download this Request for Applications, click here.
+Tufts Clinical and Translational Science Institute (CTSI) is pleased to announce the application period for the 2015 Pilot Studies Program is now open.
+Selected projects will be funded for one year, beginning May 1, 2015 and ending April 30, 2016.

 The Pilot Studies Program

 Tufts CTSI's Pilot Studies Program seeks proposals for innovative, high impact, translational science projects with a focus on building interdisciplinary, multi-institutional research teams including investigators from the basic, clinical, and/or applied sciences.
 Applicants are strongly encouraged to focus on one of Tufts CTSI’s Signature Program areas and/or the development of new translational research methods across the T1-T4 spectrum.
 The Pilot Studies Program funds seed projects that will allow applicants to generate sufficient preliminary data to secure future extramural funding, or to develop new methods that will significantly advance translational science.
 All applicants should have a preliminary hypothesis underlying the research and a defined plan and timeline for seeking extramural funding (i.e., R01 or P01 awards, SBIR awards with industry collaborators, or equivalent) or a defined plan for the application and dissemination of new research methods (i.e., extramural funding, publications, conferences, etc.).
 Junior investigators are encouraged to apply and to collaborate with senior researchers.

 Budget and Funding Requirements